1. What data is recorded, how is it used, and how long is it stored?

 The data controller is Deutsche Telekom AG, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany.
 If you have any queries, please contact our Customer Services department or the Group Data Privacy Officer, Dr. Claus D. Ulmer, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany, email@example.com.

 You have the right

-- to data transmittability, i.e. you can receive data that you provided us with in a common machine-readble format like CSV and forward them to others if so desired (Art.
-20 DSGVO;)
+g) To data portability, i.e. you can receive the data that you provided to us in a commonly used and machine-readable format such as CSV, and can, where necessary, transfer the data to others (Art.
+20 GDPR);

-To data processors; these are companies that we task with processing data within the limits of legal regulations, Art.
-28 DSGVO (Dienstleister, Erfüllungsgehilfen).
-In this case, Telekom stays responsible for the protection of your data.
-In particular, we employ companies in the following areas: IT, sales, marketing, finances, consulting, customer service, human resources, logistics, print.
+To processors, i.e., companies we engage to process data within the legally defined scope, Art.
+28 GDPR (service providers, agents).
+In this case, Deutsche Telekom also remains responsible for protecting your data.
+We engage companies particularly in the following areas: IT, sales, marketing, finance, consulting, customer services, HR, logistics, and printing.

-Based on legal obligations: In some cases we are legally obligated to transfer certain kinds of data to state government agencies on request.
+Owing to legal obligations: In certain cases, we are legally obliged to transfer certain data to a state authority that requests it.

-Your data is usually processed in Germany and in other European countries.
+Your data will be processed in Germany and other European countries.

 If, in exceptional cases, your data is also processed in countries outside the European Union (i.e., in third countries), this is done only if you have explicitly given your consent, if it is required so we can provide you with services, or if it is prescribed by law (Art.
 49 GDPR).
 Furthermore, your data is processed in third countries only if certain measures ensure a suitable level of data protection (e.g EU Commission's adequacy decision or suitable guarantees, Art.
 44 et seq.
 GDPR).

 Data privacy information last revised: August 9, 2020